gh-drourke/git_bump/README.md

 Note: This file should be emptied after git commit to prepare for next commit.

+# Tagging

+Tags are maintained in a three digit format: Major.minor.patch

+1. Any branch commit can receive a lightweight tag.

+    - branch commits that have a bumped path number do not qualify for a tag commit.

+2. An annotated tag can be made after any branch commit.

+3. A 'suggested tag' is offered based on the next in a sequence.

 # Usage

 1. Download script and place on PATH.